szarta/stars-reborn/README.md

     clone efforts, people who have done analysis and documentation of the original game, and anyone who helps in some way to hit the finish line.

-This clone is written in Python, with QT (Pyside) as a graphics framework.
+This clone is written in Python, with QT (PySide) as a graphics framework.
 Much of the data transfer is done in JSON with emphasis on modular components to allow for future extensions.

-Though the original game has simplistic graphics and basic overall gameplay, there are many complexities to it that make it a difficult game to imitate.
+Though the original game has simplistic graphics and basic overall game-play, there are many complexities to it that make it a difficult game to imitate.
 As such, the developers of this clone are always actively seeking feedback and bug reports to improve the quality of this clone.